nais/doc/docs/explanation/observability/tracing.md

 It's vendor-neutral, allowing telemetry data export to any backend, providing the flexibility to switch between different analysis tools as needs change.
 Backed by leading companies in the cloud and software industry, and with a vibrant community, OpenTelemetry ensures project longevity and continuous improvement.

-[:octicons-link-external-24: Learn more about OpenTelemetry][open-telemetry]
+[:octicons-link-external-24: Learn more about OpenTelemetry on opentelemetry.io][open-telemetry]

 ## Tracing in NAIS